sjwilczynski/sjwilczynski.github.io/README.md

 # Responsive CV in React

 The project is based on [startboootstrap-resume](https://github.com/BlackrockDigital/startbootstrap-resume).
-I rewrote it in React using [CRA](https://create-react-app.dev/) and migrated to [Astro](https://docs.astro.build/en/getting-started/), removing 90% of my bundle.
+I rewrote it in React using [CRA](https://create-react-app.dev/) and migrated to [Astro](https://docs.astro.build/en/getting-started/), removing 90% of my bundle, and improving Lighthouse performance score (for mobile variant) from 50% to 95%.
 In the end I would like to get rid React being a dependency but it stays for now until full migration is done

 ### Installation